Roy Innis: Criminal justice and National Rifle Association

-Innis lost two of his sons to criminal gun violence.
-His eldest son, Roy Innis, Jr., was killed at the age of 13 in 1968.
-His next oldest son Alexander, 26, was shot and slain in 1982.
-Innis told Newsday in 1993 "My sons were not killed by the KKK or David Duke.
+Innis was long active in criminal justice matters, including the debate over gun control and the Second Amendment.
+After losing two sons to criminal gun violence, he became an advocate for the rights of law-abiding citizens to self-defense.
+His eldest son, Roy Innis, Jr., was killed at the age of 13 in 1968; his next oldest son, Alexander was shot and slain in 1982 at the age of 26.
+Innis told Newsday in 1993, "My sons were not killed by the KKK or David Duke.
 They were murdered by young, black thugs.
 I use the murder of my sons by black hoodlums to shift the problems from excuses like the KKK to the dope pushers on the streets."